sohyunlee002/gamedev-proj1/README.md

 ##### Jumping

-``Jumping`` inherits from the ``InAir`` class to inherit the same horizontal movement and checking for ground capabilites.
 On entrance, the Jumping state will apply the preliminary jumping force and activate the Jumping animation.
 In its ``FixedUpdate``, it will continue to add force as the player holds down the Jump button as long as Mario has not exceeded its maximum speed or the allotted time to add jumping force (``jumpingTime`` = 1 second).
 When Mario reaches the apex of his jump and begins falling, Mario will transition to the InAir state.

 ##### Ducking